No region selected

 A: Our QLD Forklift course is made up of one day of training and one day of assessment.
 Participants will be required to successfully complete a series of WHSQ mandated assessment items.
 On day two you will undergo written knowledge and calculations assessment and (if eligible) you will undergo a practical skills assessment.
 All assessments will be “closed book” and conducted by a WHSQ Accredited Assessor (who is independent of Pinnacle Safety and Training).
 This mandated assessment is required to be administered by all RTOs offering this High Risk training.

-Q: I failed one or more of the assessments.
+Q: I failed one or more of the assessments on my first attempt.
 What does this mean for me?
 Can I come back and re-sit them?

 Q: I attended part of the training, and I now no longer wish to proceed with any more training or assessment.
 Can I have a refund?